dcblack/sc-platform/README.md

 - `report.h` is provided to simplify message reporting.
 See `report.h` comments for more information.
-- `configuration.h` and `configuration.cpp` provide a generalized configuration mechanism that used to configure memory maps and other features.
+- `configuration.h` and `config/configuration.cpp` provide a generalized configuration mechanism that used to configure memory maps and other features.
 - `proxy.h` and `proxy.cpp` supply a proxy for modules that do not have `Configuration` built in.